wyatt-revalee/Alien-Hunt/README.md

     - Reward player with upgrade or better gear, maybe even reward based on performance (gungeon gives you extra health if you don't take damage from a boss, rewards skill but doesn't punish player if they get hurt)
 - Power ups
   - Maybe things like exploding bullets, or bottomless magazine.
 These would be similar to pickups but they would only last for a certain time
-- Weapons
+~~- Weapons~~
-  - Add more, unique weapons.
+ ~~b- Add more, unique weapons.
 Add limited ammo to them except for starter weapons.
-Add new ways to receive weapons besides shop.
+Add new ways to receive weapons besides shop.~~ Scope creep begone!

 - Health pickups